ambamm1989/Alarm-Block/README.md

 # Alarm Block

 Alarm Block is a simple alarm management app that allows you to create, edit, and manage alarms with customizable settings.
-I want to create something simple since I've never used Xcode or created an iOS app.
+I want to create something simple since I've never used Xcode and Swift or created an iOS app.
 I wanted to see how much I could accomplish just using Chat GPT-3.5/4.
 To me not knowing anything about creating iOS app or using Xcode, having Chat GPT here with me was like working with someone from a team and asking them questions when I needed to.
 I really enjoyed this process of using Chat GPT to help me learn.
 I will continue using Chat GPT to learn more in my field, as I just finished Full Stack Engineering Bootcamp on May 2023.

 ## Features